Photo provided by the school.

 From 1997 to 2002, he served as assistant corporation counsel in the city Law Department’s Tax & Condemnation and Legal Counsel Divisions handling complex litigation, advising on constitutional questions, and drafting legislation and regulations for the mayor and city agencies.
 He turned in 2001 to assisting the families of the 9/11 attack victims as he directed the World Trade Center Death Certificate Program and was counsel at the city’s Family Assistance Center.
-He served in an advisory role to Mayor Michael Bloomberg since then, as special counsel 2002-06 and then counselor.
+He then served as special counselor and then counselor to Mayor Michael Bloomberg from 2002-12.

 A graduate of the University of Pennsylvania with a J.D. from American University, Crowell managed the government affairs and policy committee at the Washington-based International City/County Management Association from 1992 to 1997.
 He began his formal association with New York Law School as adjunct faculty in 2003.

 Anthony Crowell: In my view, there has never been a more important or interesting time to be involved in legal education.
 The profession and law schools are undergoing historic and exciting changes.
 The ability to be on the cutting edge of designing innovative programs, supporting extraordinary scholarship and working with a great faculty to shape the next 125 years of New York Law School’s role as a leader in legal education – that is what drew me here.